-Fit-out firm calls in Ernst & Young after series of setbacks including the £25m refurbishment of a Mayfair hotel
+Fit-out firm calls in Ernst & Young after series of setbacks including the £25m refurbishment of a Mayfair hotel.

 Fit-out contractor Curzon Interiors went into administrative receivership this week, throwing the future of a series of key projects into doubt.

-The company, which was part of the Jarvis group before a management buyout in 1999, called in receivers Ernst & Young on Tuesday afternoon.
+Building understands the company, which was part of the Jarvis group before a management buyout in 1999, called in receivers Ernst & Young on Tuesday afternoon.

 Curzon Interior's holding company, CHL2000, fell into administrative receivership at the same time.
 In a statement Ernst & Young said: "The companies have unfortunately run out of working capital making it difficult for trade to continue."